MEET THE BEST PHYSICAL THERAPISTS IN BELLEVUE

 University of Washington Medical Center (Roosevelt and Eastside Specialty Center) Northshore Sports Therapy Mid Valley Hospital Inpatient and Outpatient Clinics Sheridan Wyoming VA Medical Center

-Carla Conte received her Bachelor of Science in Psychology from Arizona State University in 2000.
+Carla Conte, one of our physical therapist in Bellevue, received her Bachelor of Science in Psychology from Arizona State University in 2000.
 She went on to pursue her Master’s degree in Occupational Therapy from the University of Washington in 2005.
 Carla began her career at the Seattle VA hospital.
 She became a lead inpatient therapist, leading a clinical team and coordinating continuing education training.

 Since leaving the Seattle VA hospital, Carla has specialized in hand therapy.
 She worked at an outpatient clinic in Redmond and attended several continuing education courses on the Upper Extremity.
 She joined Bellevue Bone and Joint Physicians in 2012.

 Outside of work, Carla enjoys backpacking with her husband and dog, practicing yoga, running, and gardening.

 Megan is a proud graduate of the University of Washington earning her Bachelor of Science degree in Psychology in 2005 and her Master of Occupational Therapy degree in 2007.
 After graduate school, Megan spent six years in sunny San Diego where she spent time working in school and clinic-based pediatric therapy, inpatient, and acute rehabilitation and had the pleasure of working with the military at the Naval Medical Center (NMCSD) in the hand therapy clinic.
 Megan earned her Certified Hand Therapy Certification in May 2013.

 With a strong interest in medical ethics, Megan served on the Ethics Committee at NMCSD.
 Megan was also involved in the hand therapy special interest group in San Diego.
 Megan looks forward to furthering her hand therapy skills at BBJP.